 I had a huge passion for teaching and an enormous enthusiasm for what I was doing.
 My business was on my mind ALL the time, but I was just missing some essential skill or ability to be successful at it.
 And I think that’s what you need.
 Enthusiasm itself just isn’t enough.

 I wavered back and forth for 9 years from the “barely making money” category to the “losing money” category.
 Which is kind of ironic because the main reason I signed up was to earn an extra income to pay off some debts.
 But stubborn little Miss that I am, I kept digging myself in deeper and deeper convinced that some day I would hit the magic combination and turn it around.
-It’s almost like a gambling addiction – one good month can keep you going for quite a while!
+It’s almost like a gambling addiction – a rare good month can keep you going for quite a while!

 Managing Your Spending in Direct Sales